breathe-doc/breathe/README.rst

 - 2014-09-07 - Breathe v3.1.0

+  - Nothing Deprecated or Removed

   - Added

     - The ``doxygenclass`` directive can now reference template specialisations by specifying the specialisation in the argument name.

-  - Deprecated

-    - Nothing

-  - Removed

-    - Nothing

   - Fixed